gbrrestoration/canonical-reefs/README.md

 - `7_add_cruise_transit_lanes.jl` : Adds the corresponding Cruise Ship Transit Lane label to each reef where applicable.
 - `8_add_Indigenous_Protected_Areas.jl` : Adds the corresponding Indigenous Protected Areas to reefs where applicable.
 - `9_add_Indigenous_Land_Use_Agreements.jl` : Adds the corresponding Indigenous Land Use Agreement area labels to each reef where applicable.
+- `10_extract_reef_depths.jl` : Use reef features to estimate reef depths from satellite-derived raster data

+## Notes on feature attributes

+### UNIQUE IDs

+There needs to be a unique identifier so that all models can link their conceptualizations of a "reef" back to a common dataset.
+In Relational Databases this is known as a "Primary Key".
+Reef names should not be relied on as there are many "reefs" with (near-)identical or duplicate names.
+For example, 57.2% of reefs share the name "U/N Reef".

+Unfortunately, due to slight changes over time including updated processing workflows, revisions by external orgs, and/or changes to definitions of what a "reef" is, the assigned `UNIQUE_ID` no longer match.

+To allow cross-comparison and validation, the following IDs are included:

+- `UNIQUE_ID` : From the most recent GBRMPA reef feature dataset
+- `RME_UNIQUE_ID` : Taken from the most recent ReefMod Engine reef list file
+- `GBRMPA_ID` : An alternate reef id list maintained by GBRMPA (e.g., "10-330", ""10-318a")
+- `RME_GBRMPA_ID` : As above, but as defined by the ReefMod Engine reef list file
+- `LTMP_ID` : A seven character ID largely following the `GBRMPA_ID` format maintained by AIMS for the Long-Term Monitoring Program
+- `LON` and `LAT` : Pre-determined longitude and latitudes from GBRMPA reef feature set
+- `reef_name`

+Additionally, **all attribute names are standardized to follow `snake_case` formatting**, except in cases where:

+- Pre-existing naming convention (e.g., `UNIQUE_ID`)
+- An established acronym exists (`TUMRA`, `GBRMPA`, `LTMP`, `COTS`, `EcoRRAP`)

+### COTS Priority reefs

+Paraphrasing details from Dr S. Condie (pers comm.
+Thu 2024-03-28 14:23).

+GBRMPA classifies reefs as:

+- T = target
+- P = priority
+- N = non-priority

+In both CoCoNet and ReefMod, reefs are controlled until annual capacity (based on number of vessels and divers) is fully utilised, starting by selecting randomly from the target reefs, then randomly from the priority reefs, and then - if there is spare capacity, which is rarely - randomly from the non-priority.